kobybibas/CryoEM_rotation_invariant/README.md

-# Deep Learning Medical Imagin Project: Tel-Aviv Universty
+# Deep Learning Medical Imaging Project: Tel-Aviv Universty

 Learning to seperate pose and staracture using GAN.